Meet the team who is fighting to preserve Gombak’s jungle and rich indigenous culture for the future generation.

 Before wandering into the wild, we went around the museum with Mejar Kalam to learn about Orang Asli history and cultural traditions.
 With anecdotes peppered throughout the tour, he added a refreshing perspective to the exhibitions.

 We were then led down a trail familiar to the Orang Asli villagers, stopping along the way to learn about several local plants that the indigenous people would use as medicine.
-Weaving past concrete buildings and wooden stilt houses, we found ourselves on a small clearing of the forest, next to the busy highway.
+Weaving past concrete buildings and wooden stilt houses, we found ourselves in a small clearing of the forest, next to the busy highway.
 Mejar Kalam joked that it can be amusing to watch the traffic jam unfurl during holiday seasons from our vantage point.

-For a brief moment we watched the modern world rush by, oblivious of our existence, unaware that they are surrounded by settlements that have been there for generations.
+For a brief moment, we watched the modern world rush by, oblivious of our existence, unaware that they are surrounded by settlements that have been there for generations.

 A little further in, there was a clearing in the forest that served as the Jungle School.
 There was a rustic shelter made from wood, and a homemade barbecue area for our lunch later.
 This was where Raman greeted us, and so the ‘lessons’ began.